 The EIB has worked with Armenia since 2010, providing financing for a wide range of projects, from infrastructure and small businesses to water supply services and wastewater treatment as well as cross-border connections to build safer and more sustainable roads.
 The EIB also supports small businesses and promotes the development of the private sector, as well as creating and securing employment and income in rural areas (focusing notably on agro-industry and sustainable tourism), interventions coupled with technical assistance.
 In close partnership with the Municipality of Yerevan, the Bank is improving the energy efficiency of kindergartens and other buildings.
 The installation of renewable energy systems, earthquake reinforcement and disabled access infrastructure will provide jobs and help decrease CO2 emissions.
 In response to the COVID-19 pandemic, the EIB is engaged in finding solutions for the EaP countries and working towards their economic recovery.

-The Yerevan Energy Efficiency project is implemented by the European Investment Bank (EIB) and aimed at addressing the refurbishment of public buildings (kindergartens) and utilization of renewable energy sources as applicable.
-The project foresees a mix of deep renovations (comprehensive EE retrofits and refurbishment of building envelope) as well as soft measures (internal lighting and energy infrastructure, heating, cooling and ventilation systems, and on-site utilization of renewable energy sources).
-This €15 million investment is financed by an EIB loan of €7 million, E5P grant of € 5 million, technical assistance grant of €1 million from the Green Climate Fund (GCF) via UNDP and Yerevan Municipality’s own funds of €2 million.
-Additional technical assistance grants came from the EU community aid programs (€250 000), Eastern Partnership Technical Assistance Trust Fund grants (€250 000) and the EIB internal resources (€50 000).
+The Yerevan Energy Efficiency Project is implemented by the European Investment Bank (EIB) and aims to address the refurbishment of public buildings (kindergartens) and the use of renewable energy sources.
+The project includes a mix of deep renovations (comprehensive energy efficiency retrofits and the refurbishment of building envelopes) as well as soft measures (internal lighting and energy infrastructure, heating, cooling and ventilation systems, and on-site use of renewable energy sources).
+This €15 million investment is financed by an EIB loan of €7 million, an E5P grant of € 5 million, a technical assistance grant of €1 million from the Green Climate Fund (GCF) via UNDP and Yerevan Municipality’s own funds of €2 million.
+Additional technical assistance grants came from the EU community aid programmes (€250 000), Eastern Partnership Technical Assistance Trust Fund grants (€250 000) and EIB internal resources (€50 000).

-Eastern Europe Energy Efficiency and Environment Partnership (E5P) is a multi-donor, multi-agency Fund initiated during the Swedish Presidency of the European Union in 2009.
-It aims at supporting high impact energy efficiency and environmental projects in the Eastern Partnership countries.
+Eastern Europe Energy Efficiency and Environment Partnership (E5P) is a multi-donor, multi-agency fund initiated during the Swedish Presidency of the European Union in 2009.
+It aims to support high impact energy efficiency and environmental projects in the Eastern Partnership countries.
 The E5P fund of over €243 million merges financial contributions from the European Union and a group of over 24 countries.
-The EU is the largest contributor having pledged €94.4 million, while Sweden is the largest bilateral contributor with €66 million.
+The European Union is the largest contributor having pledged €94.4 million, while Sweden is the largest bilateral contributor with €66 million.